Metro Center, Springfield, Massachusetts: Corporate and professional

 Metro Center is the central business district of Western Massachusetts, featuring numerous international, national, regional, and local businesses and headquarters.
 17,000 businesspeople work in Metro Center.
 Businesses include the Fortune 100 MassMutual Financial, Peter Pan Bus, Hampden Bank, NuVo Bank, Merriam Webster, Liberty Mutual, Verizon, the American Hockey League, the Northeastern headquarters of TD Banknorth, Health New England, Peoples' United Bank, United Personnel staffing, numerous attorneys, architects, accountants, other professionals, and hundreds of businesses.
 As of May 2011, Metro Center also features the headquarters of Massachusetts' third largest company, Baystate Health.

-Hotels

-Metro Center features several 3 star and 4 star hotels, including the Springfield Marriott Hotel; the Springfield Sheraton Monarch Place Hotel; the Hilton Garden Inn Springfield; and currently under construction (as of 2011) the former Epiphany Tower on State Street across from the MassMutual Center will become a 98-bed Holiday Inn Express.

 Parks

 Metro Center features seven prominent parks: Court Square, the city's one constant topographical feature since its founding in 1636; Stearns Square, designed by the creative "dream-team" of Stanford White and August St. Gaudens, then as now in the heart of Springfield's Club Quarter; Tower Square Park, a green park atop a skyscraper in downtown Springfield; Center Square on Main Street, a well-landscaped park that borders the Club Quarter and Downtown Central Business District; Merrick Park, by the Quadrangle, the sole function of which is to exhibit Augustus St. Gaudens' most famous outdoor bronze sculpture, The Puritan; Pynchon Park, a modernist concrete park with trees and a distinctive elevator in the brutalist architectural style – one of the more original looking city parks in the United States, arguably; and Connecticut River Walk Park, a walkway and bikeway that was devastated by the 2011 Greater Springfield tornado, and which previous to it, was rarely used due to Interstate 91 physically blocking Springfielders' access to it.
 Regardless, if one can make it there, it affords beautiful views of the river, valley, skyline, and mountains surrounding them all.